 Jerusalem Bay, Ku-ring-gai Chase NP.
-Photo credit: Marijs of Rooftop Antics.
+Photo credit: Marijs.

 Anna and I went for a walk one day to nearby suburb Vaucluse to explore Diamond Bay.
 There’s a perilous-looking stairway leading down the cliff there that we sensibly avoided, but we still soaked up plenty of coastal views and had ourselves a little photo shoot.

 My Adventure Babes organized a big group camping trip on Cockatoo Island, which we’d already done ourselves earlier this year and loved.
 This time we scored a beautiful sunrise over the Sydney Harbour Bridge.

 Beach yoga gone wrong.

 Stacy and I went up to Manly for one of our midweek day trips and did some stand-up paddle boarding and beach yoga (or more like, I attempted headstands in the sand and kept falling over backwards).
 The highlight of the day was catching a vibrant sunset over Sydney Harbour from North Head.
 We got sooooooo lucky this time!

 Easter Weekend at the Warrumbungles & Wollemi NP

 For the long Easter weekend (Aussies get both Good Friday and Easter Monday off work), we Adventure Babes drove up to Warrumbungle National Park (6+ hours from Sydney) to camp and hike, stopping en route in Mudgee for a little wine tasting and camping on the way back for a night at a free campsite in Wollemi National Park.